 If hockey isn't already an obsession of yours, it soon will be!
 There are usually one or two home games each weekend, and while attendance is optional, they are too, too fun to miss.
 There are usually three rehearsals throughout the winter season to try out new arrangements and polish our standards.
 March brings playoffs, often leading to exciting travel: in 1998, the Band went to Stanford for the Women's NCAA Basketball tournament.
 In both 1999 and 2001, the Band went to Minneapolis for the Women's Hockey Championships.
-The Band has recently traveled to North Carolina and Connecticut for the Women's NCAA Basketball first round, and last year we flew to Duluth, MN for the Women's Ice Hockey Frozen Four.
+The Band has recently traveled to North Carolina and Connecticut for the Women's NCAA Basketball first round, and Duluth, MN for the Women's Ice Hockey Frozen Four.

 And don't forget about caroling!
 Every year the Band travels into Boston to spread some yuletide glee at Faneuil Hall, Downtown Crossing, and the Shriners' Children's Hospital.
 It is invariably the best gig of the year!